selloween/mtg-pauper-cards/README.md

-# mtg-staples-automation
+# Download a list of Magic the Gathering most played Pauper Cards

-work in progress
+README in progress